Contra Roosh V. on Evolution

 Darwinism can tell you lots of truths about plants, flies, fish, etc., and interesting truths too, to the people who are interested in those things.
 But the case is altogether different, indeed reversed, where our own species is in question.
 If it is human life that you would most like to know about and to understand, then a very good library can be begun by leaving out Darwinism, from 1859 to the present hour.

 You cannot fully understand human nature unless you understand evolution.
-You cannot understand, for example, why men and women are different, or why parents take care of their children, or why people want to be paid in exchange for work.
+You cannot understand why men and women are different, or why parents take care of their children, or why capitalism works better than communism.

 As recently as three years ago I started noticing the flaws of evolution from self-examining my behavior and those of my hypersexual male peers, because you don’t pick up a book titled “Darwinian Fairytales” unless you already harbored serious doubts about the theory.
 I must admit that I made a mistake to use evolution as a reason to whore around with women when it was clear as day that I did not aim to reproduce.
 The behavior I did enact for so long can best be explained as entertainment seeking, relieving a lack of purpose in life, and wanting to feel masculine, but there was nothing evolutionary about it, and it has not at all increased my reproductive success than had I been an introverted 22-year-old and told my father to arrange a marriage for me with a girl from his Iranian hometown.

 Evolution was never a reason to chase pussy, but don’t blame evolution for your life choices.
 They were your choices.
 Are you denying your own agency and shifting the responsibility for your choices to an abstract theory?
-Evolutionary theory did not tell you go out and chase pussy, and if you thought it did, that was a mistake on your part, not a problem with the theory.
+Evolutionary theory did not tell you to chase pussy.
+If you thought it did, that was a mistake on your part, not a problem with the theory.

 With this review I don’t aim to completely throw evolution under the bus, for it does apply quite nicely to other organisms, and natural selection has surely applied to humans during certain periods of their history, but it should not and can not be used to describe current human behavior, including your own, because any set of conditions that put humans through an evolutionary grinder are no longer present in modern civilization.
 Doing otherwise would be deception on a large scale, and I won’t deceive myself further by using it, even if it reduces scientific backing for some of my ideas.